AlexandreJeunotCaire/tictactoe-ai/README.md

 # tictactoe

+Here is the code for a tic tac toe (morpion in french) created in Python.
+It's a little project did in a few hours in class.

 This repository contains 4 files. tictactoe.py is all the code I used.
 In order to make things easier to read, I separated my code in three other files :